oughtinc/raft-submission/README.md

 # RAFT Submission Template

 Welcome to the RAFT benchmark!
+RAFT is a few-shot classification benchmark that tests language models:

+- across multiple domains (lit review, tweets, customer interaction, etc.)
+- on economically valuable classification tasks (someone inherently cares about the task)
+- in a setting that mirrors deployment (50 examples per task, info retrieval allowed, hidden test set)

 This repository can be used to generate a template so you can submit your predictions for evaluation on [the leaderboard](https://huggingface.co/spaces/ought/raft-leaderboard).

 ## Quickstart